FCPS Middle School Modernization Project Overview

 Q5: Please see this website for information about zone waivers and to submit a zone waiver request.

-A6: Mr. Mark Malloy and Ms. Whitney Boring will both be principals of Taylor Middle School next year.
+A6: Ms. Whitney Boring will be the principal of the combined Taylor Middle School next year.

 Q7: How will 5th grade students know what school they will attend next year and what to expect? (added 2/13/23)